pianod2 is a free, multi-source, network-controlled

 - Media substitutions.
 Save bandwidth by replacing streaming media with matching local media.

-r371 adds album names to the JSON protocol (whoops!), upgrades the client to ECMAScript 6 (from 5), and the viewer rewritten using JSON.
+2021–05–09 The client now uses ECMAScript 6.
 Older browsers that don’t support EC6 can use the edition hosted here, or install the last EC5 client in a subdirectory of pianod/html.

 LinuxMint/Unbuntu/PulseAudio: Following a